sulavthapa19/SQL_Data_Warehouse_Project/README.md

-## Data Warehouse and Analytics Project
+##Data Warehouse and Analytics Project

-This project demonstrates the end-to-end development of a data warehouse using SQL Server.
-It covers the full process of working with data from multiple sources, preparing it for analysis, and generating insights that support business decision-making.
-The project was created as a portfolio to showcase practical skills in data engineering and analytics.
+This project demonstrates the end-to-end development of a SQL Server data warehouse, covering data extraction, transformation, loading, and SQL-based analytics.
+It is built as a portfolio project to showcase practical data engineering and analytical skills.

-## Requirements
-**Objective**:
+##Objective

-Develop a SQL Server–based data warehouse that consolidates sales data from separate operational systems and organizes it for analytical use.
+Build a SQL Server data warehouse that consolidates sales data from ERP and CRM systems and prepares it for analytical reporting.

-## Specifications
+## Data Sources

-**Source Data**: Work with two datasets (ERP and CRM), provided in CSV format.

-**Data Preparation**: Clean, validate, and standardize raw data to ensure accuracy and consistency before loading.

-**Data Integration**: Combine ERP and CRM data into a unified data model designed for reporting and analysis.
+ERP and CRM datasets

+CSV file format

-**Scope**: Used only the most recent dataset.
-Historical or incremental processing is not included in this version.
+Only the most recent data is used; historical and incremental processing are not included

-**Documentation**: Provide clear explanations of tables, relationships, and transformation logic for both technical and non-technical users.

-## Analytics and Reporting

-**Objective**
-Develop SQL-based analysis to highlight key business metrics and performance trends.
+##ETL Process
+##Extraction

+Pull-based full extraction, Data sourced from CSV files using file parsing & Each run extracts the complete dataset into a staging area

+##Transformation

+Raw data is transformed into a consistent, analysis-ready format using SQL.

+Data enrichment and integration, Derived columns, Normalization and standardization &  Business rules and aggregations.

+##Data cleansing:

+Duplicate removal, Filtering, Handling missing and invalid values, Outlier detection, Data type casting,  & Trimming unwanted spaces.

+##Load

+Batch processing, Full load using truncate and insert, & Dimension tables use SCD Type 1 (overwrite) with no historical tracking

+##Analytics
--- **Customer behavior and activity**
+**Customer behavior ** Product performance ** Sales trends and patterns

--- **Product performance**

--- **Sales trends and patterns**